LUCompSoc/constitution/README.md

 2. Works with the Education Officer to ensure the smooth running of revision workshops held during the academic year.

+### Socials Officer

+1. Organise regular social events for the society, a "social" is defined as any event which brings members of the society together in an informal way, external to the regular activities of the society.
+2. One social event should be organised around Welcome Week for new members of the society.
+3. To work with the Publicity Officer to compile and release a Socials calendar termly, highlighting the socials that members of the society are eligible to participate in.
+4. To work with the Wellbeing Officer, and other members of the executive to foster a more inclusive social setting at each of the societies events.
+5. Coordinate the planning and delivery of pre/post social events around major events such as the annual Roses event with HackSoc at the University of York.
+6. Promote the social activities in the society through a variety of channels, including, but not limited to participating in outreach events with the President to promote the social side of the society.

 ## General Meetings

 1. Annual General Meetings (henceforth, AGMs) may be called by the President, by a majority decision of the Executive Committee, or by written request of five or more Society members.
 Any request for a General Meeting should be made in writing to an Executive officer who shall take this request to the next scheduled Executive Meeting for approval.